 Smaller associations like Red Kite would never set themselves up to build tens of thousands of homes, or charge extortionate and disproportionate rents.
 We are a local, community-based organisation that cares for people and creates opportunities that give them the best shot in life.
 We refuse to be tarnished with the fallacy that failure to build homes or spend different amounts of money on the way we manage our business is wrong.
 What our industry needs is new leadership and an approach that doesn't agree to what we fundamentally disagree with but feel we cannot change.

-So, when riding that political high horse and pointing the finger at housing associations that are not building, think carefully about what you’re suggesting.
+So, when riding that political hobby horse and pointing the finger at housing associations that are not building, think carefully about what you're suggesting.